-Because no written policy can provide for every possible contingency, the CCO may consider granting additional exemptions from the Prohibitions on Trading on a case-by-case basis.
+Because no written policy can provide for every possible contingency, the CCO may consider granting additional exemptions from the Prohibitions on Trading or Blackout Period on a case-by-case basis.
 Any request for such consideration must be submitted by the Access Person in writing to the CCO.
 Exceptions will only be granted in those cases in which the CCO determines that granting the request will create no actual, potential, or apparent conflict of interest.

-Pre-clearance
+Pre-Clearance